Solayman-B/P2_bchir_solayman/README.md

     gh repo clone Solayman-B/P2_bchir_solayman

-To use this script properly you need to use [python3](https://www.python.org/downloads/)
+To use this script properly, you need to use [python3](https://www.python.org/downloads/)

 Then you can create a virtual environment:

-    python3 -m venv env # env is the name of the directory but you can choose another one if you want
+    python3 -m venv env # env is the name of the directory, but you can choose another one if you want

 On Windows, run: